 - Choose Save.

-- To remove the filter, choose the close icon (x) next to the filter name.
+- To remove the filter, choose the cross icon () next to the filter name.

-- Optional: Add more filters to further explore the data.
+- Add more filters to further explore the data.

 - Give the search a title, and then choose Save.

-- Choose the save icon to access the saved search, as shown in the following image.
+- Select the inspect icon () next to the field you want to visualize.
+An example is shown in the following image.